 The Redbank Renaissance, Inc. (RRI) Facade Design Grant Program provides grants to commercial property owners, or business owners with property owner approval, to encourage restoration of building facades enhancing the existing appearance.
 The RRI Design Committee may utilize grant funding if received from the Pennsylvania Department of Community and Economic Development (DCED) Main Street Program to serve as an incentive to stimulate private investment in facade renovations.
 It is hoped that the implementation of the Facade Design Grant will result in a more competitive and economically viable business district.
 Applicants remain fully and solely legally responsible to contractors for payment and RRI will not be a party to a contract with the contractor, suppliers or tradesmen.
-RRI recommends that 2 written estimates be obtained from contractors and that a formal written contract with specifications of work to be done and warranties be entered into with the chosen contractor after approval of the work to be done by RRI.
+RRI recommends that at least 2 written estimates be obtained from contractors and that a formal written contract with specifications of work to be done, a not to exceed price and warranties be entered into with the chosen contractor after approval by RRI of the work to be done.

 An attractive image is of key importance to the success of any commercial area.
 That image depends upon the appearance of the commercial area's individual building assets.
 Facade and storefront improvements are one of the most effective and proven ways of upgrading the image and ultimately attracting more business.
-The Facade Design Grant program also affords a property owner the opportunity to reverse past inappropriate architectural improvements.
+The Facade Design Grant program affords a property owner the opportunity to reverse past inappropriate architectural improvements.
 Many improvements do not need to be costly.
 Often a fresh coat of paint or a new sign or awning canopy may be all that is needed.
 Many commercial buildings throughout New Bethlehem and the Redbank Valley still retain architectural features that make them unique and authentic.

 Property owners may find it beneficial to contract with a design architect, specializing in the rehabilitation/restoration of historic building facades.
 Examples are shown in this manual.
-A schematic design rendering, if required or desired by the property owner, provides an excellent design plan, which shows the building at its potential best.
+A schematic design rendering, if required or desired by the property owner, provides an excellent design plan, which shows the building at its best potential.
 It typically addresses the design and modifications of the storefront and upper floors in such a way as to enhance the architectural integrity of the building.
 If the street level or storefront of the building has fallen victim to contemporary change over the years, such as the application of siding or metal panels, the architect can show in a rendering how the building could look if "brought back" in a way that enhances the original architectural design of the building.
-At the same time, it will address functional and financial requirements, as well as signage, awnings, and the actual paint color selection.
+At the same time, it will address functional and financial requirements, as well as signage, awnings, and paint color selection.

-Approved Project Applications to improve building facades, will entitle the property owner or the business owner, with property owner's approval, to receive a funding grant for 50% of the project cost, but not to exceed a grant in the amount of \$5,000.
-Signage construction/replacement and awning replacement/repair programs are part of the facade improvement program.
-If DCED funds are obtained, Redbank Renaissance, Inc. will represent the Borough of New Bethlehem or appropriate jurisdiction and DCED for approval and administration of these funds.
+Approved Project Applications to improve building facades will entitle the property owner or the business owner, with property owner's approval, to receive a funding grant for 50% of the project cost, but not to exceed a grant in the amount of \$5,000 or such lesser amount approved by the RRI Board of Directors, due to limited funding.
+Signage construction/replacement, window and awning replacement/repair programs are part of the facade improvement program.
+If DCED funds are obtained, Redbank Renaissance, Inc. will attempt to represent the Borough of New Bethlehem or appropriate jurisdiction and DCED for approval and administration of these funds.